aws-samples/serverless-patterns/eventbridge-lambda-fsx-openzfs-periodic-replication/README.md

-# Amazon EventBridge to trigger Lambda to perform volume replication across file systems
+Amazon EventBridge to trigger AWS Lambda function to replicate FSx-OpenZFS volumes across file systems

-The SAM template deploys an Amazon EventBridge to trigger a Lambda function which will get periodic invocations based on user schedule to copy the snapshot of the volume and replicate them to the target FSx system.
-Users are also notified for snapshot creations and for any errors via SNS.
+The AWS SAM template deploys an Amazon EventBridge rule to trigger an AWS Lambda function based on a user schedule to copy the snapshot of the volume and copy them to the target FSx system.

 The template contains a sample Lambda function that receives the user input for source and target VolumeId.
 The Lambda function creates snapshots of the source FSx VolumeID and replicates them by performing copy_snapshot_and_update_volume call to the target VolumeId in same account and same region.
-The function also deletes the older snapshots.
-With the help of the SNS topic, the users will be notified for any errors and snapshot creation details.
+Notify users using a SNS topic for any errors and snapshot creation details.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.